Kampuchean People's Representative Assembly

-The Kampuchean People's Representative Assembly (សភាតំណាងប្រជាជនកម្ពុជា, Sâphéa Tâmnang Brâchéachôn Kâmpŭchéa) was the official name of the unicameral legislature of Cambodia during the Democratic Kampuchea period.
+The Kampuchean People's Representative Assembly (សភាតំណាងប្រជាជនកម្ពុជា, Sâphéa Tâmnang Brâchéachôn Kâmpŭchéa) was the supreme state organ of power of Democratic Kampuchea.
 It was established as the official legislature of Kampuchea on 5 January 1976, consisting of 250 members.

 Composition

 Of the seats, 150 were, due to the constitution, to be reserved for representatives of the peasants, 50 for the "laborers and other working people" and 50 for the Kampuchea Revolutionary Army.
 All representatives were to be elected simultaneously by secret ballot for five year terms, with the first and only elections taking place on 20 March 1976.

 History

 The assembly held its first and only plenary session on 11 to 13 April, appointing the State Presidium, consisting of a president, a first vice president, and a second vice president, as well elected the "administration", the official government of Democratic Kampuchea, and the Standing Committee, due to represent the assembly when not gathered.
 The members of the KPRA were never elected; the Central Committee of the Communist Party of Kampuchea (CPK) appointed the chairman and other high officials both to it and to the State Praesidium.
 Plans for elections of members were discussed, but the 250 members of the KPRA were in fact appointed by the upper echelon of the CPK.

 KPRA held no real legislative power.
 Unlike other political systems where legislative bodies could nominally pass laws or act as forums for debate, the KPRA was a tool for legitimizing decisions made by the ruling Khmer Rouge.
 All major policy decisions were orchestrated by CPK and by the Standing Committee led by Pol Pot, which wielded ultimate power.
 The KPRA's main function was to support these decisions without having any independent authority.

 The assembly was effectively abolished when the Vietnamese captured Phnom Penh on 7 January 1979, establishing the People's Republic of Kampuchea.